 Assuming you have about a week to travel:

-- If you want to spend Christmas over there, look at games just before the holiday and, of course, on Boxing Day.
+- If you want to spend Christmas in England, look at games just before the holiday and, of course, on Boxing Day.

-- If you want to spend Christmas at home, then arriving for Boxing Day games is a big ask; look instead at the games of the following weekend and January 1.
+- If you want to spend Christmas at home, then arriving for Boxing Day games is a big ask; look instead at the games on the following weekend and January 1.

 - For a more soccer-focused trip (as opposed to one dependent on school schedules, for example) skip Christmas and Boxing Day and instead focus on the following weekend through the FA Cup Third Round.
 That is my favorite play.